dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

         }
     }

-We will also need a repository for the products as when we create an order we need some additional product information, for example the price at the time of ordering.
+We will also need a repository for the products as when we create an order we need some additional product information, for eaxample the price at the time of ordering.
 So the *ProductRepository* will have a single method `IEnumerable<Product> GetProductsForIds(List<int> idList)` and like the order repository it will be constructed with our *CommandContext*.

     public class ProductRepository
     {